Locations:

 What’s a board-certified dentist?

-Board certification by the American Board of General Dentistry means that a dentist commits themselves to excellence in their field.
-Following graduation from a four-year dental school, a dentist who wishes to become certified must pass rigorous testing that includes written, oral and clinical exams.
+Board certification by organizations like the American Board of General Dentistry and the Academy of General Dentistry means that a dentist commits themselves to excellence in their field.
+Following graduation from dental school or residency, a dentist who wishes to become certified must pass rigorous testing that includes written, oral and clinical exams.

 Advertisement